DeepLcom/deepl-node/README.md

 - `text` is the translated text,
 - `detectedSourceLang` is the detected source language code,
 - `billedCharacters` is the number of characters billed for the text.
+- `modelTypeUsed` indicates the translation model used, but is `undefined` unless the `modelType` option is specified.

 ```javascript
 // Translate text into a target language, in this case, French: